 Greater Phoenix offers significantly lower costs of living with an abundance of craft breweries and coffee houses throughout the region and more than 300 days of sunshine annually.

-This region offers fast internet connectivity, low risk of natural disasters and a robust network of data centers, which creates consistent and reliable power coverage to any software and IT business looking to start or relocate to Greater Phoenix.
+This region offers access to a leading domestic and international airport, fast internet connectivity, low risk of natural disasters and a robust network of data centers, which creates consistent and reliable power coverage to any software and IT business looking to start or relocate to Greater Phoenix.

-In addition to cheaper real estate and benefit costs compared to peer markets, Greater Phoenix also provides a number of quality incentives to lower your business’s operating costs even more.
+In addition to cheaper real estate and benefit costs compared to peer markets, Greater Phoenix also provides a number of quality incentives to further decrease your business’s operating costs even more.

 Greater Phoenix cultivates a welcoming tech-focused community backed by dynamic firms.
-The region is also home to large software and IT offices of Fortune 500 firms.
+The region is home to a growing number of local technology startups as well as large software and IT offices of Fortune 500 firms.

 Greater Phoenix Talent Pipeline

-Below are the total number of non-distance program completions at colleges and universities in Greater Phoenix for computer engineering, information technology, computer and software engineering, and computer science programs.
-These programs produced over 1,600 graduates in these fields during the 2015 to 2016 school year.
-The region’s universities are committed to supplying the workforce needed to enable companies to scale here.
-This committment has entrenched Greater Phoenix as one of the top software and IT cities in the country.
+Below are the total number of non-distance program completions at colleges and universities in Greater Phoenix for computer engineering, information technology, computer and software engineering, and computer science.
+The region produced over 2,700 graduates in these fields during the 2017 to 2018 school year.
+Greater Phoenix’s universities are committed to supplying the workforce needed to enable companies to scale in the region.
 Comparison data for peer markets has been provided below.
-Data was adjusted to control for the population sizes of the markets.
+Data was adjusted for the population sizes of the markets.

 Software Degrees in Western Regions